 So, you have a crazy dog.
 Are they really crazy, or is something or someone (probably you) making them act crazy?
-Follow me down the rabbit hole and find out!
+You’ll change your mind after you read this.

 Crazy Dog Basics

-Before we go too deep, what do we mean by ‘crazy’?
+Before we go too deep down the rabbit hole, what do we mean by ‘crazy’?
 Can dogs actually be crazy?

 Sure can!
-Visit a pound and see dogs that have been caged too long – they’re often depressed.
+Visit a dog pound and see dogs that have been caged for too long – they’re often depressed.
 Dogs can carry the mental scars from mistreatment, which can show as being fearful or anxious or worse.
 Some dogs are hyperactive, or have eating disorders.
-There are plenty of crazy dogs out there – far more than there should be.
+There are plenty of crazy dogs out there, and far more than there should be.

 A Simple Crazy Dog Example